sourcegraph/handbook/content/engineering/hiring/software-engineer-frontend.md

 # Software Engineer - Frontend

 We are looking for frontend engineers who know how to build intuitive user experiences to make the power of [Universal Code Search](https://about.sourcegraph.com/product) accessible to everyone.
-You will have a lot of ownership to solve tough technical and UX problems in key areas of our web application and browser extensions (e.g. code search, code navigation, campaigns).
+You will have a lot of ownership to solve tough technical and UX problems in key areas of our web application and browser extensions (e.g. code search, code navigation, batch changes).

 ## About you